For the best reading experience: You can click on the images to expand them

 When we went, we traveled to a farther island on the tour route, so our trip lasted almost 3.5 hours.
 The boat was a traditional bangka with a canvas shade overhead and just enough room for the group’s bags and gear.
 It wasn’t luxurious, but it worked—and the water was so clear it felt like we were floating in the sky.

-Can You Do a Day Trip to Balabac?
+Why You Can’t Do a Day Trip (and Why That’s Perfect)

 This was a question I kept seeing online: Can you do a day trip from Puerto Princesa to Balabac Island?
 The answer is simple: No, not realistically.